 - Amount of substance (n) – moles (mol)

 If we changed our units, then the numerical value of the gas constant will also change.
-For example, say we decided to measure the volume of a gas in liters (L) instead of meters, and the pressure of the gas in standard atmospheres (atm) instead of Newtons.
-With these units, the universal gas constant takes on a numerical value of R = 0.082057 L·atm/mol·K. Likewise, say we decide to measure pressure in terms of millimeters of mercury (mmHG).
+For example, say we decided to measure the volume of gas in liters (L) instead of meters, and the pressure of the gas in standard atmospheres (atm) instead of Newtons.
+With these units, the universal gas constant takes on a numerical value of R = 0.082057 L·atm/mol·K. Likewise, say we decide to measure pressure in terms of millimeters of mercury (mmHg).
 Then, the gas constant takes on a numerical value of R = 62.3636711 m³·mmHG/mol·K

 It is important to realize that changing the units does not mean that the gas constant itself changes.
 The gas constant is just that, a constant, and so it does not change.
 Changing the units merely changes the numerical value used to express the constant.
 Theoretically, it would be possible to choose a unit system that changes the numerical value of the gas constant to 1.
 In such a unit system, the ideal gas equation could just be written as PV = nT.
 Keep in mind though that in this equation, the universal gas constant has not disappeared.
 The gas constant is still present, it just has a numerical value of R = 1.
 The constant itself is still required to give the appropriate dimensional analysis of the units used.

-In essence, the parameter R represents a relationship that holds between the physical parameters of a gas, and the units that we choose to measure those physical parameters.
+In essence, the parameter R represents a relationship that holds between the physical parameters of gas, and the units that we choose to measure those physical parameters.
 Therefore, the gas constant can be used to convert the physical measurements of gas into different unit systems.

 Limitations Of Ideal Gas Law

 There is a reason it is called the “ideal” gas law instead of the “actual” gas law.
 The validity of the ideal gas equation depends on a handful of idealized assumptions about the character and behavior of gases.
-First, the ideal gas law assumes that particle in a gas obey Newton’s laws of mechanics.
+First, the ideal gas law assumes that particles in a gas obey Newton’s laws of mechanics.
 This means that gas particles are assumed to obey the laws of force and gravity described by Isaac Newton and the effects of electrostatic intermolecular attractions are not considered.

 Second, it is assumed that the molecules of the gas are negligibly small compared to the entire volume of the gas.
 This assumption allows scientists to simplify their calculations for the volume by leaving out the non-zero volume that molecules actually have.